-If MyTest calls TEST_THROW, a failure with the message provided will be inserted, and program control will immediately return to TEST_PROTECT with a non-zero return value.
+If 'MyTest' calls 'TEST_ABORT', program control will immediately return to 'TEST_PROTECT' with a non-zero return value.

 Unity Assertion Summary

 Basic Validity Tests

 TEST_ASSERT_TRUE (condition) Evaluates whatever code is in condition and fails if it evaluates to false TEST_ASSERT_FALSE (condition) Evaluates whatever code is in condition and fails if it evaluates to true TEST_ASSERT (condition) Another way of calling TEST_ASSERT_TRUE TEST_ASSERT_UNLESS (condition) Another way of calling TEST_ASSERT_FALSE TEST_FAIL (message) This test is automatically marked as a failure.
 The message is output stating why.